Eigenvalue falls in thin broken quantum strips: Near field operator

-which is now independent of $\eps$.
+Note that (\ref{PbSpectralZoom}) is independent of $\eps$.
 Let $\mH_0^1(\Om ; \Sigma)$ stand for the Sobolev space of functions of $\mH^1(\Om)$ vanishing on $\Sigma$.
-We denote by $A^\Om$ the unbounded, positive definite, selfadjoint operator associated with (\ref{PbSpectralZoom}) defined in the Hilbert space $\mL^2(\Om)$, with domain
+We denote by $A^\Om$ the unbounded, positive definite, selfadjoint operator associated with (\ref{PbSpectralZoom}) defined in the Hilbert space $\mL^2(\Om)$, with the domain

+As for $A^\eps$ in (\ref{DefAeps}), one can explicit the singularity of the functions of $\mathcal{D}(A^\Om)$ at $O$ by using the theory of regularity of solutions to elliptic problems in domains with singular geometries (see the calculus in (\ref{CalculSingularites})).
+The continuous spectrum of $A^\Om$ coincides with the ray $[\pi^2;+\infty)$.
+When $\alpha = 0$ (straight end), classically one shows that the discrete spectrum of $A^\Om$, denoted by $\sigma_{\mrm{d}}(A^\Om)$, is empty.
+More precisely, for all $X>0$, one has the 1D Poincar\'e-Friedrichs inequality